Smart Public Waste Management with Sis.Ter

 Fig, 1: Thematic map with a special gradation that indicates areas of the city with greater criticality (red), stable ones (yellow) and “virtuous” ones (green) bins.

 RESULTS & LEARNINGS

-Due to limited time and resources, an application related to fleet management and collection’s tours optimisation was not developed.
+Due to limited time and resources, the application related to fleet management and collection’s tours optimisation will be developed in 2021.

-One of the learnings was that half a year is quite short for the development of a specific mobile app for field operators as this app first required the creation of the dashboard itself and the collection of data over a longer period of time.
+Another learning was that half a year is quite short for the development of a specific mobile app for field operators, as this app first required the creation of the dashboard itself and the collection of data over a longer period of time.